tontyoutoure/Gate/docs/digitizer_and_detector_modeling.rst

 **Configuring Spatial Resolution with 1D and 2D Distributions**::

-This approach is particularly essential  for  monolithic crystal detectors, where factors like edge effects and interaction positions significantly influence spatial  resolution.
+This approach is particularly essential  for  monolithic crystal detectors, where factors like edge effects and interaction positions significantly  may influence spatial  resolution.
 Here is an example of how to configure this in a macro file:

 **Example for 2D distribution**::